eth-cscs/SummerSchool2021/topics/cuda/README.md

 `cuda2d.pdf`

-Coding exercizes in the `miniapp` folder.
-Contains a working `OpenMP` implementation as well.
+Coding exercizes in the top level `/miniapp/cuda` folder.
+Contains a working `OpenMP` implementation as well in the `miniapp/openmp` folder.

 #### Advanced GPU Concepts